+However, in the treated embryos, there was an unexpected difference.
+It was indeed anticipated that the control and treated group would show similar results when a sub-inhibitory dose of antibiotic is used.
+Instead, fewer embryos died in the treated group (Figure 3.8B) compared with the mock-treatment control (38 live and 3 dead embryos for treated versus 35 live and 7 dead embryos for control).

-Though a number of live embryos had a high bacterial load and would have likely died later, the fact that this dose of erythromycin could be sub-curative was questionable.
+Though several live embryos had a high bacterial load and would have likely died later, the fact that this dose of erythromycin could be sub-inhibitory was questionable.
 To make sure that this result was not due to variation introduced during the experiment, the dynamics of the erythromycin-sensitive strain were repeated in an independent experiment.
 In the mock-treatment condition, the growth fitted the expected pattern described earlier (Figure 3.8C).
 A slightly different in vivo growth pattern was obtained again for infected embryos treated with erythromycin (Figure 3.8D), with 40 live and 10 dead embryos versus 40 live and 18 dead embryos for the untreated control.
 Multiple t-tests performed on each individual experimental data set or the combined data informed that there was no significant difference between the treated and the control groups (p > 0.05 for each time point).
 It was also clear from the second independent survival test that this antibiotic dose was having no effect on host mortality (Figure 3.9A, p = 0.33).
 It was also not impacting post mortem bacterial load when comparing untreated and treated groups of embryos infected with the sensitive strain (Figure 3.9B, p = 0.49), indicating that the treatment was not preventing the sensitive strain growth to expected levels in the host.
 These conflicting results on the effect of a sub-inhibitory concentration will be debated in the discussion of this chapter.

-Bacterial dynamics at a curative dose of erythromycin
+Embryo survival and bacterial dynamics are affected by a curative dose

 A curative dose was defined as a level which significantly improved host survival in the case of infection with a sensitive strain but not a resistant strain.
 Earlier, it was shown that an injection of one nanolitre of erythromycin at 500 µg/ml was enough to significantly improve the survival of infected embryos.
 Here the effect of that concentration on the in vivo growth of S. aureus was tested in the same way as for the sub-inhibitory dose of erythromycin.

 First, a survival analysis was performed to confirm that the dose of antibiotic was sufficiently high to inhibit the erythromycin-sensitive but not the erythromycin-resistant strain.
 Concentrations of 500 µg/ml and 1 mg/ml of erythromycin were unable to attenuate the mortality caused by the erythromycin-resistant strain (Figure 3.10A, p = 0.68).
 Conversely, these antibiotic concentrations significantly decreased the mortality of embryos infected with the erythromycin-sensitive strain, with the highest concentration having the greatest effect (Figure 3.10B, p < 0.0001).
-Population dynamics revealed the erythromycin-resistant strain had similar growth kinetics between mock-treated and embryos that received a dose of erythromycin of 500 µg/ml (Figure 3.10C and Figure 3.10D).
-The erythromycin-sensitive strain had the expected growth in mock-infected embryos (Figure 3.10E) whilst its growth was drastically reduced in embryos that received 500 µg/ml of erythromycin (Figure 3.10F).